Last Updated on October 23, 2020 by Sagar Aryal

 Positive Lipase test: clear zone around the bacterial growth

-Negative Lipase test: absence of clear zone around the bacterial growth
+Negative Lipase test: the absence of a clear zone around the bacterial growth

 Limitations of Lipase Test